huhanGitHub/guidedExplore/README.md

 Step 1: install required packages in the requirement.txt

 Step 2:
-set the following configuration of this test in the dynamic_testing/dynamic_GUI_testing.py：
+set your configuration of this test in the dynamic_testing/dynamic_GUI_testing.py：

     deviceId = '192.168.57.105'
     # deviceId = 'cb8c90f4'